katiehickman/m224_seals/README.md

 # [Random Password Generator](https://docs.google.com/presentation/d/1q9A-ywkOGxOOmqj66LM6M_5vplafsboqpDvt1ARVFTE/edit?usp=sharing)
+## M224 - Seals
 ## Week Three (Sprint 3,4) Due 9/13
-## M224 - Seals

 ### Website Video Highlights

 https://user-images.githubusercontent.com/89224064/132936398-239cc843-fa9f-4cb7-b1df-218e90517dfe.mp4

-This week we spent a lot of time working on the website and trying to get certain parts of it to work correctly
+This week we spent a lot of time working on the website design and trying to get certain parts of it to work correctly.
+For example, the mini-lab and color scheme were the things we put most of our effort into for week three.

 ### Scores
 **_Katie Hickman_**: 5/5